AyeshaUllah/UnixGreenhouse/INSTALL.md

 which python3
 ```

-And put that path in the previously mentioned command, like so:
+And include that path in the previous command, like so:

 ```
-*/2 * * * * /path/to/your/python/interpreter /path/to/your/script.sh >> /path/to/output/file.csv 2>&1
+*/2 * * * * /path/to/your/python/interpreter /path/to/your/script.py >> /path/to/output/file.csv 2>&1
 ```